Becoming a railway apprentice.

 A good rail apprentice will be a natural problem solver and logical thinker, you should be ready and excited to tackle new puzzles and objectives every day.
 They will also be agile and ready to react to new problems, as the rail industry is ever-changing and requires a nimble approach.
 Finally, a good rail apprentice will be hands-on and ready to get stuck into whatever task is ahead of them.

-If this sounds like you, then perhaps its time to start filling out some applications!
+If this sounds like you, then perhaps it’s time to start filling out some applications!